 How to Plan an Outdoor Wedding

-If your wedding is in the heat of the day it might be nice to provide fancy umbrellas for the guests to sit under, or even provide cute little parasols for each guest to cover themselves with.
-One wedding I attended put a picture of the bride and groom on a fan for guests to cool themselves down with.
+If your wedding is in the heat of the day it might be nice to provide fancy umbrellas for the guests to sit under, or even provide ponchos for each guest to cover themselves with.
+If it’s hot you might want to think about providing pretty paper fans for your guests.

 If there is a chance your wedding might be cold for your guests, think about providing heating lamps or even cute blankets that can double as your wedding favor.

 Also, I’ve heard of people passing our SPF and bug spray.
 Thoughtful.

 3.// Give Your Guests a Heads Up

 If your wedding is outdoors you will want to mention that in your invitation.
 That way people do not wear their formal dresses, but instead, something more fitting for the occasion.
 It also gives women a chance to wear flats or wedges to more easily walk on uneven or grassy terrain.